 When you’re hunting, you only get one shot to catch your game.
 If you miss your chance or your aim is off, you can kiss your kill goodbye.
-That’s why it’s in your best interest as a hunter to do everything you can to be as accurate as possible, including using a muzzleloader scope.
+That’s why it’s in your best interest as a hunter to do everything you can to be as accurate as possible when hunting during muzzleloader season, including using a muzzleloader scope.

 Unlike other rifle scopes, muzzleloading scopes offer more eye relief, which is the distance between the tip of your eye and the lens of your scope.
 So long as you mount your scope with accurate eye relief, your field of view should be clear and bright.